 - Character is crucial.
 Your characters need to be strong, and there shouldn’t be too many of them.
 Flash thrives on the single-character story.
 Every character you introduce needs space to grow.
 Keep it tight.

 - Find the kernel of the story.
-Flash fiction is not the place to meander around looking for purpose.
+This is not the place to meander around looking for purpose.
 You need to find the core truth of your story, and you need to find it fast.
 Flash is fiction pared to its barest elements.

 - Think moment, not year.
 The best flash fiction takes place over a short period of time.
 The stories are little, and so are the dramas.
 But just because they’re little doesn’t mean they aren’t powerful or life-changing.